Blue Origin offers to waive $2 billion in NASA payments in bid for moon landing contract

 But NASA is in a unique position because both SpaceX and Blue Origin are deep-pocketed commercial spaceflight companies that are comfortable with paying to develop their own technology.
 And Blue Origin can argue that NASA strayed from its original vision by going with a single contract.

-The so-called “human landing system” was initially supposed to involve two manufacturers, something that would let the government benefit from redundancy across systems and also give it leverage in any future negotiations.
+The “human landing system” was initially supposed to involve two manufacturers, something that would let the government benefit from redundancy across systems and also give it leverage in any future negotiations.
 But the agency said it did not have enough room in its budget to issue more than one contract.
 The $2.9 billion contract given to SpaceX fit within the agency’s budget only because SpaceX agreed to modify its payment schedule, according to a NASA document obtained by The Post.

 Blue Origin already has formally challenged the award to Space X.

 In a solution offered “for [NASA’s] consideration” on Monday, Bezos said Blue Origin would effectively pay for the first two fiscal years of technology development itself by waiving up to $2 billion in fees, while “government appropriation actions catch up.”
-Bezos also offered to cover the costs of an un-crewed test mission to prove its lunar lander is safe.
+Bezos also offered to cover the costs of an uncrewed test mission to prove its lunar lander is safe.
 In exchange, Blue Origin would get a contract with a fixed price and cover any cost-overruns, according to the letter.

 “NASA veered from its original dual-source acquisition strategy due to perceived near-term budgetary issues, and this offer removes that obstacle,” Bezos wrote.